bp ventures focuses its investments on five areas that are core to bp’s strategy:

-Meanwhile, BP’s investment in Solidia, a cement and concrete company based in New Jersey, supports a technology that can produce cement with significantly fewer greenhouse gas emissions, using carbon dioxide instead of water to cure the concrete.
-This technology has the potential to reduce emissions in concrete production by up to 70%, and it allows 80% of the water used in the production process to be recycled.
+Meanwhile, bp’s investment in Solidia, a cement and concrete company based in New Jersey, supports a technology that can produce cement with significantly fewer greenhouse gas emissions.
+This technology has the potential to reduce emissions in concrete production by up to 70 percent, and it allows 80 percent of the water used in the production process to be recycled.

-As part of its focus on advanced mobility, BP has invested in Peloton, a California-based vehicle technology company dedicated to improving the safety and efficiency of freight transportation.
+As part of its focus on advanced mobility, bp has invested in Peloton, a California-based vehicle technology company dedicated to improving the safety and efficiency of freight transportation.
 Peloton’s technology enables two or more trucks to travel closely but safely together.
-This reduces aerodynamic drag, generating savings in fuel use and CO2 emissions.
+This reduces aerodynamic drag, generating savings in fuel use and carbon dioxide emissions.

-Globally, BP plans to invest around $200 million each year to help incubate and grow lower carbon solutions.
-It will allocate at least $500 million a year for low carbon activities in general, including its renewable energy businesses and acquisitions.
+Globally, bp plans to invest around $200 million each year to help incubate and grow lower-carbon solutions.